Phazor-js/Phazor.js/SECURITY.md

 | 1.0.x   | :white_check_mark: |
 | < Alpha   | :x:                |

-Warning: We recomend using stable.js

-Dont use staff.js or public.js
+🚨 Security Warning: Dont use staff.js or public.js in web.
+Use stable.js

 ## 🗡️ Reporting a Vulnerability